myscience/LTTS/README.md

 # Learning Through Target Spikes (LTTS)
-This is the Learning Through Target Spikes (LTTS) repository for code associated to the PLOS ONE paper: "*Target spiking patterns enable efficient and biologically plausible learning for complex temporal tasks*".
+This is the Learning Through Target Spikes (LTTS) repository for code associated to the paper: "*Target spiking patterns enable efficient and biologically plausible learning for complex temporal tasks*" (currently *under review*).

 The model is implemented in the `ltts.py` module.
 A graphical depiction of the system architecture is offered in the Figure below.